gp-ccs/battleship/README.md

 - CSS is Styled Components, which I've enjoyed recently for their nice, JS-centric functional style.
 More broadly I'm a big fan of SC for critical-path rendering and streaming CSS, though both of those are production optimizations that don't apply here :)

+- I included lodash for a handful of methods, some of which are also ES6 Array prototype methods (`find`, `filter`, etc.).
+I tend to prefer lodash's syntax and readability, but this is just a personal preference.

 ## If I had more time

 - I'd add `jest` and include some tests.
 Because I made a UI I was able to test for functionality, which is fine for a quick code challenge like this.
 But generally I coded this to be testable; the entire game is in Redux state, which should be fairly painless to test.